Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-Now, how the selected months filtered in the Month_ParamQ can be used in the Main Query as criteria?
-It is easy, to look at the third method we have used as criteria in the first Image given above.
-I will repeat it here below:
+Now, how can the selected months filtered in the Month_ParamQ be used in the Main Query as a criterion?
+It is easy to look at the third method we have used as a criterion in the first Image given above.
+I will repeat it below:

 IN(1,5,7,8)

-Here, we will compare the EmployeeID values, with the number 1,5,7,8 and select records that match any of these numbers as output.
+Here, we will compare the EmployeeID values with the numbers 1, 5, 7, 8, and select records that match any of these numbers as output.

 IN(SELECT MTH FROM MONTH_PARAMQ)